Montreal: Mount Royal

 The mountain is the site of Mount Royal Park, one of Montreal's largest greenspaces.
 The park, most of which is wooded, was designed by Frederick Law Olmsted, who also designed New York's Central Park, and was inaugurated in 1876.

 The park contains two belvederes, the more prominent of which is the Kondiaronk Belvedere, a semicircular plaza with a chalet overlooking Downtown Montreal.
 Other features of the park are Beaver Lake, a small man-made lake, a short ski slope, a sculpture garden, Smith House, an interpretive centre, and a well-known monument to Sir George-Étienne Cartier.
 The park hosts athletic, tourist and cultural activities.

 The mountain is home to two major cemeteries, Notre-Dame-des-Neiges (founded in 1854) and Mount Royal (1852).
 Mount Royal Cemetery is a 165 acre terraced cemetery on the north slope of Mount Royal in the borough of Outremont.
 Notre Dame des Neiges Cemetery is much larger, predominantly French-Canadian and officially Catholic.
 More than 900,000 people are buried there.

 Mount Royal Cemetery contains more than 162,000 graves and is the final resting place for a number of notable Canadians.
 It includes a veterans section with several soldiers who were awarded the British Empire's highest military honour, the Victoria Cross.
 In 1901, the Mount Royal Cemetery Company established the first crematorium in Canada.

 The first cross on the mountain was placed there in 1643 by Paul Chomedey de Maisonneuve, the founder of the city, in fulfilment of a vow he made to the Virgin Mary when praying to her to stop a disastrous flood.
 Today, the mountain is crowned by a 31.4 m-high (103 ft) illuminated cross, installed in 1924 by the John the Baptist Society and now owned by the city.
 It was converted to fibre optic light in 1992.
 The new system can turn the lights red, blue, or purple, the last of which is used as a sign of mourning between the death of the Pope and the election of the next.

+In 2024, Elie-Wiesel Park was inaugurated on de Courtrai Avenue near Décarie Boulevard and Westbury Avenue in the Snowdon district in Côte-des-Neiges–Notre-Dame-de-Grâce in honour of Elie Wiesel, the Holocaust survivor, writer, professor, and Nobel Peace Prize winner; it has a playground, relaxation area, walking trails, furniture, green spaces, and unique water features.